A Gauge Set Framework for Flexible Robustness Design: Computational Approaches

-By Theorem~\ref{thm:saa}, this optimality gap admits a two-sided characterization: it is bounded below by the SAA estimation error of the random variable \(h\circ w^\star\), and bounded above by the Wasserstein distance between the empirical measure and the nominal distribution.
-In particular, for commonly used metrics induced by $p$-norms, the Wasserstein distance $W_1^c(\bar{\mathbb P}_m,\mathbb P)$ is guaranteed to converge to zero as $m \to \infty$, provided that $\bar{\mathbb P}_m$ is formed from i.i.d.\ samples drawn from the nominal distribution $\mathbb P$.
+\begin{remark} Since $c$ is a quasimetric, the symmetrized cost $\bar c$ defines a metric.
+Under mild regularity conditions, both the SAA estimation error (lower bound) and the Wasserstein distance $W^{\bar c}_1(\bar{\mathbb P}_m,\mathbb P)$ (upper bound) vanishes almost surely as the empirical measure $\bar{\mathbb P}_m$ converges to $\mathbb P$.
+Theorem~\ref{thm:saa} therefore implies that the envelope reformulation \eqref{eq:distdual_sp} is a consistent approximation of \eqref{eq:dualgen} when scenarios are sampled from the nominal model, and likewise consistently approximates the optimal reweighting problem centered at the true distribution when scenarios are drawn from data.
+From this perspective, sampling from the nominal model versus from observed data induces two distinct robustness mechanisms: in the former, the ambiguity set is centered at a prescribed nominal and robustness guards against model misspecification (with SAA used only to approximate its value); in the latter, the true (but unknown) distribution is the conceptual center, samples provide its SAA proxy, and the robustness radius compensates for statistical estimation error. \end{remark}

 The following corollary shows that, when the empirical distribution is taken as the nominal, the reformulation~\eqref{eq:distdual_sp} is exact.
 Although this conclusion follows directly from the bound in Theorem~\ref{thm:saa}, we provide a constructive proof in the appendix for completeness.